This course provides a foundation in up-to-date methods for teaching Arabic.

 - have the support of their Headteacher to undertake the course (including willingness to arrange for a mentor).

-To start your application, you need to provide a Reference from Head Teacher supporting your application (including their commitment to identify a school-based mentor) and a 500-word Reflective Report entitled ‘Teaching in my school: personal reflections’.
-Please contact teacherscentre (@gold.ac.uk) to receive our information pack.
+To start your application, you need to provide a Reference from your Headteacher supporting your application (including their commitment to identify a school-based mentor) and a 500-word Reflective Report entitled ‘Teaching in my school: personal reflections’.
+There are only a few places left on the course and you can now apply online by completing our Reference from Headteacher and 500 word reflective report forms.

 The course fee is £700